electrumsv/electrumsv/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a problem
-about: Create a report to help us improve
+about: If you are asking for help with a problem, you MUST fill this out.
+If you do not, we are then forced to ask you the exact same questions anyway.
+So what will likely happen is we will close your issue and ask you to make a new one filling out this information.
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior: